SAFE-Stack/docs/docs/quickstart.md

 4. Enter `dotnet new SAFE` to create a new SAFE project
 5. Enter `fake build --target run` to build and run the app

 Congratulations - after a short delay, you'll be presented with a basic SAFE application running in your browser!
-The application will by default run in "development mode", which means it automatically watch your project for changes; whenever you save a file in the client project it will refresh the browser **automatically**; if you save a file in the server project it will also restart the server in the background.
+The application will by default run in "development mode", which means it automatically watches your project for changes; whenever you save a file in the client project it will refresh the browser **automatically**; if you save a file in the server project it will also restart the server in the background.

 Take a look at the [template options](template-overview.md#template-options).
 There are several ways to customise the default application, such as server and client/server communication technologies.